 descriptioncolumn will show the full product description, shown under the “Description” tab on the product page.
 The description is truncated to 15 words but you can customise this using the

-summarycolumn will display the Product Short Description entered on the Edit Product screen.
+summarycolumn will display the product short description entered on the Edit Product screen.
 This is normally displayed on your product page just before the price and add to cart button.
 The summary column will display the main product description if the short description isn't available.

 datecolumn will display the date that the product was added to your store (i.e. when it was published).